 In-game Professor Hart and Jeb the dog, Dark Heart

 Naturally, there were toys and the like that came along with the blatant marketing, which of course means….. (drumroll) – a video game!
-Yes, the Genesis and Game Gear both had the honor of adding the VR Troopers game to their libraries.
-The game’s concept is pretty cool and plays out like an episode of the show.
+Yes, the Genesis and Game Gear both had the honor of adding VR Troopers games to their libraries.
+The concept is pretty cool and plays out like an episode of the show.
 An arcade cabinet in their dojo sucks the troopers into it and the rest of it plays out like a tournament fighter – Captain N meets Street Fighter, basically.
-This game within a game concept has all the main henchmen of Grimlord to fight in a variety of settings as well as rounds with Phantom-faced foot soldier types called Skugs.
+This game within a game concept has all the main henchmen of Grimlord to fight in a variety of settings as well as rounds with Phanto-faced foot soldier types called Skugs.
 The final fight is with Kamelion who can take the form of friend and foe alike (ala Shang Tsung).
 Oddly enough though, there’s no final battle with Grimlord himself.
-It can get a bit repetitive from time to time and the music and action good enough.
+It can get a bit repetitive from time to time but the music and action are just good enough.
 So, alas, Jamiroquai was wrong, and the future is in fact not made of virtual insanity, but you can still track down the games and/or get the TV series on DVD.